 In this work, we deal with the power control in both the uplink and the downlink of a UC CFmMIMO network that provides URLLC for both traditional GUs and UAVs by employing the FBLC regime.
-For the sake of brevity we refer to the UC CFmMIMO by only CFmMIMO in the reminder of the paper.
-We formulate optimization problems in order to either maximize the users' sum URLLC rate or maximize the minimum user URLLC rate.
+For the sake of brevity we refer to the UC CFmMIMO by only CFmMIMO in the rest of the paper.
+We formulate optimization problems in order to either maximize the users' sum URLLC rate or maximize the minimum user's URLLC rate.
 The resulting optimization problems are nonconvex \cite{boyd2004convex}.
-Thus, we present two novel schemes to approximate the end user's URLLC rate function and employ an iterative method to tackle the considered optimization problems.
+Thus, we present two schemes to approximate the user's URLLC rate function and employ an iterative method to tackle the considered optimization problems.
 We study a special class of zero-forcing (ZF) transmission/reception at the APs, namely, the partial zero-forcing (PZF) \cite{interdonato2020local}.
 Specifically, the existence of multiple antennas at each receiving/transmitting AP will be employed to remove only the set of the strongest interference components.
 Besides, we consider the maximum ratio transmission (MRT) and maximum ratio combining (MRC) at APs, which are commonly employed in the literature for both downlink and uplink, respectively.
-Based on the proposed schemes, we can approximate the sophisticated FBLC rate expression into two distinct concave forms; thus, the considered optimization problems can be approximated to convex forms where we employ successive convex optimization (SCO) \cite{razaviyayn2014successive,scutari2013decomposition} to find a local solution for the uplink/downlink power control coefficients.
-To the best of our knowledge, this is the first work to consider the employment of CFmMIMO network to support the coexistence of UAVs and traditional GUs under the FBLC regime for URLLC.
+We use the proposed schemes to approximate the sophisticated FBLC rate expression into two distinct concave forms; thus, the considered optimization problems can be approximated to convex forms where we employ successive convex optimization (SCO) \cite{razaviyayn2014successive,scutari2013decomposition} to find a local solution for the uplink/downlink power control coefficients.
+To the best of our knowledge, this is the first work to employ CFmMIMO network to support the coexistence of UAVs and traditional GUs under the FBLC regime for URLLC.

-The contributions of this work can be summarized as follows:
+The contributions of this work are summarized as follows:

 \begin{itemize}

 \item